wp-plugins/advertising-manager/readme.txt

 1. Go to Plugins and “Activate” the plugin
 1. Previous installations will be updated and a notice displayed.
 If you have not used Advertising Manager before but have used Adsense Manager or Adsense Deluxe, you will be offered the change to import those ads.
 1. “Advertising Manager” will now be displayed in your Options section and “Ads” appears under Manage.
-1. Import, create and modifty your Ad blocks under Manage &raquo; Ad Units
+1. Import, create and modifty your Ad blocks under Manage » Ad Units

 == Frequently Asked Questions ==